Contact informationFarm Address:

 Number: (616) 990-4114

-Internship informationGeneral Farm Description: ** As of March 31, 2020, we have filled our internship slots.
-If that changes, we will modify this update.
-Located in Loudoun County, Virginia's burgeoning winery and brewery scene, Lydia's Fields cultivates a variety of scrumptious heirloom tomatoes, hakurei turnips, arugula, lettuce, herbs, kale, peppers and other greens, and figs using sustainable practices on 10 acres of land.
+Internship informationGeneral Farm Description: As of July 17, we have filled the open positions.
+Located in Loudoun County, Virginia's burgeoning winery and brewery scene, Lydia's Fields cultivates a variety of scrumptious heirloom tomatoes, hakurei turnips, arugula, lettuce, herbs, kale, peppers, other vegetables, and figs using sustainable practices on 10 acres of land.

 CRAFT Member Farm?
 Yes